iharden/rmsd/README.md

 ## Description

 This command line tool calculates the RMSD-value (in Angstrom) between two structures given as .xyz files.
 The result is printed to screen.
-In addition, a .xyz file with the aligned geometry of the structure given first is written to file.
+In addition, the coordinates of the aligned geometry are written to file.
 The default algorithm for calculating the transformation matrix for molecule alignment is the Kabsch algorithm (https://en.wikipedia.org/wiki/Kabsch_algorithm).
 The quaterion-based algorithm (https://doi.org/10.1002/jcc.20110) is implemented as well and can be invoked from the command line.
 The program is written in C++ and uses OpenMP for parallelization.